Malhar Rao Holkar

-Malhar Rao Holkar (16 March 1693 – 20 May 1766) was a noble subedar of the Maratha Empire and the first Maharaja of Indore from 1732 until his death in 1766.
-He was one of the early officers along with Ranoji Scindia, appointed by Peshwa Bajirao I to help spread the Maratha rule to northern states and was given the estate of Indore to rule by the King chief, during the reign of the Maratha Emperor Shahu I. He was founder of the Holkar dynasty that ruled Malwa.
+Malhar Rao Holkar (16 March 1693 – 20 May 1766) was a noble subedar of the Maratha Empire and the first Ruler of Indore from 1732 until his death in 1766.
+He was one of the early officers along with Ranoji Scindia (Shinde), appointed by Shrimant Peshwa Bajirao I to help spread Maratha rule to the northern states, and was given the estate of Indore to rule.
+He was the founder of the Holkar dynasty that ruled Malwa.

 Early life

-Malhar Rao Holkar was born on 16 March 1693 to Khandu Ji Holkar into a Marathi Dhangar - Gadaria family in Hol village near Jejuri in Pune district of Maharashtra.
+Malhar Rao Holkar was born on 16 March 1693 to deshgavda Khandu Ji Holkar into a Marathi Dhangar - kuruba family in Murum village near Phaltan in Satara district of Maharashtra.
 His father died in 1696, when he was only three years of age.
 Malhar Rao grew up in Taloda (Nandurbar District, Maharashtra) in the castle of his maternal uncle, Sardar Bhojrajrao Bargal.
 His maternal uncle held a cavalry under Maratha noble Sardar Kadam Bande.
 Bargal asked Malhar Rao to join his cavalry and soon after that he was placed in-charge of cavalry detachment.

 He married Gautama Bai Holkar (née Bargal) (d.
-29 September 1761), his maternal uncle's(Mama) daughter, in 1717.
-He also married Bana Bai Sahib Holkar, Dwarka Bai Sahib Holkar, Harku Bai Sahib Holkar, a Khanda Rani between 1719 and 1726.
+29 September 1761), his maternal uncle's daughter, in 1717.
+He also married Bana Bai Holkar, Dwarka Bai Holkar and Harku Bai Holkar, a Khanda Rani between 1719 and 1726.
 This Khanda Rani status stems from the fact that she was a princess, he had sent his sword (Khaandaa in Marathi) to represent him at the wedding, to maintain appearances.

+Campaign in Malwa and Rajputana

+In the early 1730s, amid factionalism in the court of Mughal Emperor Muhammad Shah, the Maratha Empire expanded its influence northward under Chhatrapati Shahu.
+Malhar Rao Holkar, alongside Ranoji Scindia and Anandrao Pawar, spearheaded the campaigns to establish supremacy in Malwa, a strategic province connecting the Deccan with North India.
+Maratha operations to dismantle Mughal authority in Malwa escalated systematically after 1728.

+To counter the Maratha advance, the Mughals reappointed Jai Singh II of Jaipur as the Governor (Subahdar) of Malwa in 1732–1733.
+However, the Maratha forces led by Holkar decisively defeated Jai Singh's army near Mandsaur.
+This victory forced Jai Singh to sue for peace, agreeing to pay a tribute of six lakh rupees and ceding 28 parganas in lieu of Chauth, effectively bringing Malwa under Maratha administrative influence.